 Think you might have something to grieve?

 - Contact a Labour Relations Advisor.
 Our Advisors will determine if a formal grievance is required or if your issue could be better dealt with informally.
 We will also help you understand your options and what is required before we proceed with filing the grievance.
+Not sure what the process of contacting labour relations is like and are hesitating to reach out?
+Learn more about the process of working with ACFO-ACAF Labour Relations here.

 - Keep track of the details.
 When filing a grievance, it is very important to document the events.
 Copy relevant emails, take notes of relevant phone calls and establish a timeline.
 We can help you with this but the more you collect up front, the more quickly we can move forward.